petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    dnf install cloud-utils-growpart gdisk
    ```

-   In Red Hat versions 7 or earlier, you can use `yum` command instead of `dnf`.
+   In Red Hat versions 7 or earlier, you can use the `yum` command instead of `dnf`.

-1. Use the `lsblk -f` command to verify the partition and file system type that holds the root (`/`) partition.
+1. Use the `lsblk -f` command to verify the partition and filesystem type that holds the root (`/`) partition.

    ```bash
    lsblk -f